RebelPotato/tid/README.md

 Tid is powered by [redbean](http://redbean.dev), a wonderful server that runs everywhere unmodified, blazing fast, as a single file, and allow you to build apps with the same properties.

-Basically, Tiddlywiki can autosave itself if it's served on a WebDAV server, so Tid implements just enough of WebDAV to convince Tiddlywiki to hand its data over.
-Read [index.lua](src/index.lua), it's literally 20 lines of lua code.
+Basically, Tiddlywiki can autosave itself if it's served on a WebDAV server, so Tid implements just enough of WebDAV (literally 20 lines of lua code, see [index.lua](src/index.lua)) to convince Tiddlywiki to hand its data over.

 For more details, see [this blog post](https://rpdillon.net/redbean-tiddlywiki-saver.html) where I got most of my code from.